 Do Hedgehogs Make Good Pets?

-Hedgehogs can make for unique and low-maintenance pets, appealing to individuals who prefer small, solitary animals.
+Hedgehogs as pets can make a unique experience, appealing to individuals who prefer small, solitary animals.
 They are relatively quiet, independent, and do not require constant attention like some other pets.
 However, they need a dedicated enclosure with proper temperature control, regular cleaning, and a balanced diet predominantly consisting of protein-rich foods.
 While they are not naturally affectionate, with patience and gentle handling, they can become accustomed to their owners.

 Can You Have a Pet Hedgehog in the UK?